ryan-aday/Engineering_Toolbox/README.md

 # Engineering_Toolbox
 An engineering toolbox with some powerful calculators and data scrapers.
-Keeping engineering free!

 ## material_data_scraper.py
 This script can be run independently from the pipe_stress_metric calculator.py script.
 It is intended to be cross-functional with any outside script.